php-fig/fig-standards/proposed/phpdoc.md

 Examples of use are included in chapter 5.4.

 ### 5.1.
-Short Description
+Summary

-A short description MUST contain an abstract of the "Structural Element" defining the purpose.
-It is RECOMMENDED for short descriptions to span a single line or at most two but not more than that.
+A Summary MUST contain an abstract of the "Structural Element" defining the purpose.
+It is RECOMMENDED for Summaries to span a single line or at most two but not more than that.

-A short description MUST end with either
+A Summary MUST end with either

 * a full stop (.) followed by a line break
 * or two sequential line breaks.

-If a long description is provided, then it MUST be preceded by a short description.
-Otherwise the long description will be considered the short description, until the stop of the short description is encountered.
+If a Description is provided, then it MUST be preceded by a Summary.
+Otherwise the Description will be considered the Summary, until the end of the Summary is reached.

-Tags do not have to be preceded by a short description but it is RECOMMENDED to do so.

 ### 5.2.
-Long Description
+Description

-The long description is OPTIONAL but SHOULD be included when the "Structural Element", which this DocBlock precedes, contains more operations, or more complex operations, than can be described in the short description alone.
+The Description is OPTIONAL but SHOULD be included when the "Structural Element", which this DocBlock precedes, contains more operations, or more complex operations, than can be described in the Summary alone.

-Any application parsing the long description is RECOMMENDED to support the Markdown mark-up language for this field so that it is possible for the author to provide formatting and a clear way of representing code examples.
+Any application parsing the Description is RECOMMENDED to support the Markdown mark-up language for this field so that it is possible for the author to provide formatting and a clear way of representing code examples.

-Common uses for the long description are (amongst others):
+Common uses for the Description are (amongst others):

-* To provide more detail than the short description on what this method does.
+* To provide more detail than the Summary on what this method does.
 * To specify of what child elements an input or output array, or object, is composed.
 * To provide a set of common use cases or scenarios in which the